In addition to the entrance requirements for each course, there are also General Entrance Requirements for studying at university level.

 - meet the General Entrance Requirements, and

-- meet any additional requirements described in the prospectus entry for your chosen course
+- meet any additional requirements for your chosen course as outlined in the online prospectus.

 Alternative qualifications for undergraduate programmes

-- two A levels (grades A-E) and three passes at GCSE (grades A-C) or an Intermediate GNVQ or two Double Award Vocational GCSEs;
+- two A levels (grades A-E) and three passes at GCSE (grades A-C/4-9) or an Intermediate GNVQ or two Double Award Vocational GCSEs

-- an Irish Leaving Certificate with passes in four approved subjects at grade D Higher level;
+- Irish Leaving Certificate at higher level with passes in four approved subjects at grade D/H6

 No subject may be counted at more than one level except in the case of the A level or Applied A level combined with the Intermediate GNVQ.
 Qualifications not listed will be considered on merit.

-You must also meet the additional requirements described in the prospectus entry for your chosen course.
+You must also meet the additional requirements for your chosen course as outlined in the online prospectus.

 To be eligible to apply for a postgraduate degree course, you must;